sirkkalap/docker-builder-pattern/README.md

 # Why standardized builds?
 - Builds can be repeated.
 - Dependencies become explicit and defined.
-- Work can be distributed
+- Work can be distributed.
-- Failures can be reproduced
+- Failures can be reproduced.
-- Automated builds are easier to maintain
+- Automated builds are easier to maintain.
-- Bug reports can contain a repeatable build script
+- Bug reports can contain a repeatable build script.

 # Why not?
 - Takes slightly more time.
 - Uses Docker, which requires understanding.
 - Docker is not for everyone.
-No .Net yet.
+Not avalable for .Net yet.
 - Debugging is slightly more complicated.
 - Even with Docker, there still are variables.